pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/mqtt/_index.md

 #### Connecting to our app

-Now that our component has been defined, we can connect it to our MQTT app through the open()/openAsync() method, which takes the correlationId as its input parameter.
+Now that our component has been defined, we can connect it to our MQTT app through the open()/openAsync() method, which takes the context as its input parameter.
 The following example illustrates how to use it.

 {{< tabsection >}}
   {{< include "./__code5_node.md" >}}